sanidhyaharsh/-Programming-in-Java-Evaluated-Course-Project/README.md

 Student Management System (Java)

 Overview:
 This is a console-based Student Management System built using Java.
 It allows users to manage student records efficiently using object-oriented programming concepts.
+Project developed as part of BYOP submission.

 Features:
 * Add student